 1. You’re a business owner first, a creative second

-They say as a business owner you only spend 15% of your time doing what you love.
-The other 85% of your time is spent marketing, answering emails, engaging on social media, perfecting your SEO skills, paying bills, paying taxes, and a ton of other administrative stuff no one knows about!
+They say as a creative business owner you only spend 15% of your time doing what you love.
+The other 85% is spent marketing, answering emails, engaging on social media, perfecting your SEO skills, paying bills, paying taxes, and a ton of other administrative stuff no one knows about!
 Let that sink in for a moment.
 Only 15% of your time is dedicated to your creative craft.
 The one regret I have is not minoring in business while I was in college.
-Yes, we talked about a few business things in my upper level classes, but absolutely nothing I was taught prepared me for this.
-Sales taxes, federal taxes, ROI, CODB, COGS, analytics, etc., yeah… I had no idea what any of these things meant.
-I had to learn real fast that becoming a business owner had to be my new love along with my photography craft.
-If you can’t figure out how to love the business side, then you won’t make it very far.
+Yes, we talked about a few business things, but absolutely nothing I was taught prepared me for this.
+Sales taxes, federal taxes, ROI, CODB, COGS, analytics, etc., yeah… I had no idea what these things meant.
+I had to learn real fast that becoming a business owner had to be my new love.

 2. You need to start your business legally, not wait until your “making money from it”